The Ultimate Guide to Converting mg to mL: A Comprehensive Table and Explanation

 Q1: Can I always use the density of water (1 g/mL) for conversion?

 A1: No, you cannot.
-The density of water is only approximately 1 g/mL, and this applies only to pure water at specific temperature and pressure conditions.
+Because of that, the density of water is only approximately 1 g/mL, and this applies only to pure water at specific temperature and pressure conditions.
 Other substances have different densities.
 Using the density of water for other substances will lead to inaccurate results.

 Q2: What if the density is given in kg/L?